AttractiveKobold/Pencil-Durability-Kata/README.md

 4. Run the command "pencilkata\pencilkata\bin\debug\pencilkata.exe" (without the quotation marks) This runs the program

-The program runs the tests located in the penciltests.cs file and does not have any actual interation since this kata was for a class library.
+The program runs the tests located in the penciltests.cs file and does not have any actual interaction since this kata was for a class library.